OzanOgul/pizza-menu/README.md

 ## Pizza Menu

-I practise this projects components, props and jsx
+I practise this project with components, props and jsx